300 & 99 From The 1st Decade Of The New Millennium

 For me personally, it was great to see that Sly could come up with a story that not only brings back the integrity to a character who starred in two of my favorite films from the 70's, but also, in a manner that helps to wash out the bad taste left over from the horrible sequels of the 80's.

-For a major part of my life, I have eaten at many different restaurants that belonged to the various giant fast food franchises of our society.
+For a major part of my life, I have eaten at many different restaurants that belonged to the various giant fast-food franchises of our society.
 And one of the things I noticed as time went on, from my childhood years and throughout my time as adult, is how big the food kept getting.
 There was a point when the cups for the soft drinks looked more like barrels than they did as cups.
 And I would think to myself "Geez, if these portions of good are this big now, how big are they gonna be twenty years from now?
 I mean, where's the limit?"
 One of those people was a guy named Morgan Spurlock.
 He didn't just ask the question, though.
 He decided to see if he could find an answer.
-And after documenting his journey for answers, it turns out the answer is, not only did we reach the limit, we surpassed it.
+And after documenting his journey for answers, it turns out the answer is, not only did we reach the limit, but we also surpassed it.

 And not in a good way.